The GPP's program is composed of four thematically structured units:

 Signing up for a Course

-The registration phase for courses in the first half of 2022 starts on July 4th, 2022.
+The registration phase for courses in the second half of 2023 starts on July 4th, 2023.
 Please note that to be able to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.

 To sign up for a course, please use OpenOLAT.